Buying a SIM Card or eSIM for Travel in New Zealand

 Skinny

-The Skinny website is slick and easy to use, and in a welcome (and rare) move, lets you top up using an international credit card without issue.
-There’s also a comprehensive app that lets you quickly choose prepaid bundles and monitor your usage.
+The Skinny website is slick and easy to use, and it lets you top up using an international credit card without issue.
+Thereโs also a comprehensive app that lets you quickly choose prepaid bundles and monitor your usage.

 If you want a Skinny SIM as soon as you land, you can get them from the Paper Plus store at Queenstown airport, but I haven’t come across them at any other New Zealand airports.